collorg/halfORM/README.md

 ```
 You can put a transaction on any function/method using the ```Relation.Transaction``` decorator.

-Note: halfORM works in autocommit mode by default.
+Note: half_orm works in autocommit mode by default.

 ### Select
 ```Select``` is a generator.
 Without any argument, it returns all the datas in the relation in a list of dictionaries.
 You can easily filter to get any subset: